-I know how paychecks come into the account, get divvied out to your bills and little is left over, but setting some aside for you is just as critical as paying your bills.
-When the power goes out, and you can’t get cash from any ATM’s or banks, cash on hand will be key to paying for some short-term immediate need.
+I know how paychecks come into the account, get divvied out to your bills and little is leftover, but setting some aside for you is just as critical as paying your bills.
+When the power goes out, and you can’t get cash from any ATM’s or banks, cash on hand will be essential to pay for some immediate short-term need.

 Knowing what is on your credit report is crucial.
-Constantly work to improve your scores by removing false data and paying down your debt.
+Continuously work to improve your scores by removing false data and paying down your debt.

 Stop spending on stuff you don’t need.
 Don’t buy brand new (electronics, games, movies, vehicles) unless absolutely necessary.
-While some big name stores offer gear for far more inexpensive prices, the gear doesn’t hold up after it’s first used, so spend a bit more on quality that will last.
+While some big-name stores offer gear for far lower prices, the equipment doesn’t hold up after it’s first used, so spend a bit more on the quality that will last.
 Small changes in your spending habits add up in cash on hand or savings very quickly.

 Refinance – If you purchased something a while back on a high-interest loan, but now your credit score has improved, refinance that loan at a lower interest rate.

 Consolidate – Move your multiple high-interest credit card balances into a low or zero interest card or loan to save yourself.

 Reduce spending waste – You may want, but you don’t need, those magazine subscriptions, those monthly box subscriptions, the latest gadget.
 While there is the convenience of shopping local, you can almost always find the same thing online for cheaper.